Trade guide

 Overview

 Chimney sweeping is an ancient trade experiencing modern revival.
 With increasing wood-burning stove installations and growing awareness of fire safety, professional chimney sweeps are in demand.
 The work combines traditional skills with modern equipment and safety standards.
-It's an ideal small business opportunity with low overheads and the satisfaction of preserving both safety and tradition.
+Startup costs are low (£2,000-£4,000 of equipment) and most sweeps run their own local round.

 Step-by-Step Career Path